Emergency Care Data Set (ECDS)

 Why is a new data set for emergency care required?

-The Accident and Emergency Commissioning Data Set (CDS Type 010) hasn't kept up with these changes in health care practice and it's recognised that this has resulted in an 'information gap' in the data collected from Emergency Departments.
+The Accident and Emergency Commissioning Data Set (CDS Type 010) hasn't kept up with changes in health care practice and it's recognised that this has resulted in an 'information gap' in the data collected from Emergency Departments.

 This information gap creates issues such as :